gnu-octave/octave/libgui/languages/build_ts/README.md

 ## Why updating and when?

-Before a new release of Octave, the language files  `libgui/languages/*.ts` have to be updated with changed or new strings in the source files in order to add translations aferwards.
+Before a new release of Octave, the language files  `libgui/languages/*.ts` have to be updated with changed or new strings in the source files in order to add translations afterwards.

 ## How to update the files